Unification council of the Eastern Orthodox churches of Ukraine: Dissolution of the UOC-KP and the UAOC

 On 15 December, before the unification council started, the UOC-KP and the UAOC held separate meetings during which they both dissolved themselves, which delayed the beginning of the unification council.

-Epiphany, Emmanuel, Filaret (Filaret is wearing a skufia).

 Orthodoxie.com gives the following description of the events of the unification council: the council started three hours late because 10-12 bishops of the UOC-MP had been brought to Kyiv by the SBU and forced to sign letters containing their vote for Metropolitan Simeon; however, when Met.
 Simeon presented the letters to the representatives of the Ecumenical Patriarchate at the council, the representatives demanded that those bishops be presents in person at the council to vote, which caused a three-hour delay.
 The council then started.
 The Ecumenical Patriarchate demanded that Metropolitan Simeon be elected by the council, and asked President Poroshenko to make pressure on the voters in order for Met.
 Simeon to be elected, which Poroshenko did.
 However, members of the UOC-KP had their own candidate who was faithful to Filaret, which caused another delay.

 Archimandrite and doctor in theology Cyrill Hovorun of the UOC-MP said two bishops of the UOC-MP were present, Simeon and Oleksandr, and that those bishops "brought with them written requests which delegated to them the right to vote on behalf of other bishops who were not present.
 There was a discussion at the Council whether it was possible to accept these votes in absentia, and it was decided that it was impossible.
 Those votes were not counted."